|

 left Tbilisi for Vladikavkaz in North Caucasia.

-During the winter of 1919-20, the impending collapse of
+During the winter of 1919-20, the impending

-Soviet Commissar for Foreign Affairs, Chicherin, to invite Georgia to unite with Russia against the Whites.
+encouraged the Soviet Commissar for Foreign Affairs, Chicherin, to invite Georgia to unite with Russia against the Whites.

 Zhordania and Gegechkori refused, declaring that they 'preferred the